wade-cheng/wade-cheng.github.io/src/blog/pomodoro.typ

   date: "2025-10-26",
 )

-I've been trying the pomodoro method recently.
-I believe the canonical set of instructions is
+#smallcaps[I've been trying the pomodoro method recently.]
+I believe the canonical set
+of instructions is

 - 25 minute work session